Frequently Asked Questions

 victims of crime debts

-What kind of business is covered through bankruptcy?
+What kind of business debts are covered through bankruptcy?

 If you are in business as a sole trader, your debts are also covered through bankruptcy.
 If you are a personal guarantor for company debts, they may also be included in your personal bankruptcy.